- Hike through the nature reserves of Chicaque and Chingaza near Bogotá

 - Tour mangrove farms and view the bioluminescent plankton at night

-Day 1: Arrive in Bogotá - Explore the city
+Day 1: Arrive in Bogotá, Explore

+Welcome to Colombia!
 Upon arriving at the airport in Bogotá, you'll transfer to your hotel with your English-speaking guide, who will give you recommendations for your stay in the city.
 Although you'll enjoy a guided tour tomorrow, spend your first hours exploring some of the main sights of Bogotá.

-Bogotá is a diverse and multicultural city, with a blend of modern and colonial architecture.
+Bogotá is a diverse and multicultural city with a blend of modern and colonial architecture.
 The green of its many parks and the rich red of its brick buildings dominate the city.
-Enjoy roaming its historic streets, stopping at sights such as the ornate, 19th-century Colon Theater and the historic San Carlos Palace.
+Enjoy roaming its historic streets, stopping at sights such as the ornate 19th-century Colon Theater and the historic San Carlos Palace.
 Nearby, you'll find Saint Ignatius of Loyola Church and the center of the city, Bolivar Square.

 If you have time, take a tour of the Nariño Presidential Palace, or ride the cable car to Monserrate Hill, where you can enjoy amazing views of the city from above.
 In the evening, find a traditional restaurant to enjoy typical Colombian food.
 If you'd like to experience some of the city's celebrated nightlife, the El Retiro neighborhood is full of bars and clubs.